deanmalmgren/flo/design/prior_art.md

 ### Predictive Modeling Markup Language (PMML)

 PMML is a language to define workflows in data analysis.
 There appear to be many tools that will execute PMML workflows, for example [Augustus](https://code.google.com/p/augustus/) and [Zementis](http://aws.amazon.com/customerapps/1583?_encoding=UTF8&jiveRedirect=1) for executing on Amazon Web Services.
 It appears to be geared more toward developing robust, "enterprise" workflows as opposed to rapid development.

+### KNIME

+(KNIME)[http://www.knime.org/] is a graphical interface for defining data *and* analysis steps in a data workflow.
+I'm sure its possible to write custom analysis steps in KNIME to make it more practical in real world situations, but the tight coupling between the pipeline definition and actually running an analysis and doing some visualization is highly unappealing for the use cases I have in mind.
+Nonetheless, its worth mentioning.
+The GUI is admittedly kinda nice and certainly easier to understand for n00bs.